Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 and I also enjoy working in community kitchens, dogs and partner dancing.

-Just got a Red Fox Labrador Pup, (unexpectedly):
+Just got a Red Fox Labrador Pup Leo, (much earlier than planned):

 ![Leo](../images/workshop/leo-carrot.png)